Updated March 23, 2021. This page will be updated regularly, so check in often for new information.

 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

 Don’t panic — there are several options if you’re having trouble making ends meet.

-The Consumer Financial Protection Bureau (CFPB) recommends talking to your auto lender as soon as possible if you’re having trouble paying your auto loan or you think you may have trouble.
-Here is a list of popular auto lenders and their contact information.
-Keep in mind there could be significant wait times — messaging online or through an app may be faster and more convenient.
+The Consumer Financial Protection Bureau (CFPB) recommends talking to your auto lender as soon as possible if you’re having trouble paying your auto loan, or think you may have trouble doing so.

 Even if your lender is offering COVID-19 relief— or agrees to your request for help — you may need to supply proof that you’ve been affected, such as unemployment insurance documentation or possibly medical bills.

-Also called a car payment extension, a car payment deferral is when a lender allows you to push payments back until a later date.
-Note that you’re not actually skipping payments when you defer — you will still have to make those payments, just at a later date, and interest will continue to accrue.
-Deferring a car payment will not affect your credit score although it will be noted in your credit history, according to Experian.
+Also called a car payment extension, a deferral is when you push payments back until a later date.
+You are not skipping payments — you will make them, just at a later date, with interest.
+According to Experian, one of the three main credit bureaus, doing this will not affect your credit score, although it will be noted in your credit history.

 A payment plan is typically for when you’ve already missed your scheduled payments.
 It’s a new payment calendar that aims to help you catch up and repay your missed payments in manageable portions while you make the current payments that are due on time.

 If none of the tactics mentioned above work and you’re facing repossession, it’s still a good idea to talk to your lender.
 Repossessing vehicles is actually an expensive process for lenders, and often they’d rather help you get back on track.
 You can read more about car repossession.